top of page

 Ban Insurance

-the medical industry is allowed to increase their fees higher than what a solitary person may afford.
-If insurance was banned then the entire situation would correct itself where the medical industry would be required to reduce costs in order to remain in business.
+The problem that insurance causes is that by having a large group of people pay for a single patient, the medical industry is allowed to increase their fees much higher than what a solitary person may afford.
+However, if insurance was banned then the entire situation would correct itself where the medical industry would be required to reduce costs in order to remain in business.

 Sample Numbers

-In this example, 5% of gross salary should be considered for building a personal health expense account that will pay for a lifetime of medical costs
+In this example, 5% of gross salary should be considered for building a personal health expense account that will pay for a lifetime of medical costs.
+The medical industry will have to reduce their costs to fit within this limit in order to be affordable for the average person:

 $50,000 gross salary